Yulno/flutter_coffee_shop/README.md

 - data is saved to the DB after downloading from the API
 - data is taken from the DB if there is no access to the network
 - data from the DB is paginated
-- created repositories and data sourses, its share the functionality of receiving and saving data
+- created repositories and data sources, its share the functionality of receiving and saving data

 ## LAB 4 Map Screen
 - added location button on MenuScreen